fbpx

 Boating experience

-Whether you have a licence or even have previously owned a similarly sized or even bigger boat will help determine your boat insurance cost.
+Whether you have a licence or have previously owned a similarly sized or even bigger boat will help determine your boat insurance cost.
 Suppose you have no experience navigating a vessel or have never even owned one (or at least one of the same size or bigger than the one that you are insuring now), then the insurance company will likely give you a higher cost for your boat insurance.

 Summary